-The College of Arts and Letters offers a Minor in Digital Humanities for students from all majors.
-The Minor provides a solid foundation and credential for communicating both digital skills and a critical eye of technology.
+MSU offers a Minor in Digital Humanities for students from all majors.
+The Minor provides a solid foundation and credential for communicating both digital skills and a critical eye on technology.

-- be an adept selector of the technology and tool to suit the work at hand
+- Adeptly selecting the technology and tools to suit the work at hand

 15 credits total